PdxCodeGuild/IntroToProgramming/labs/lab05-emoticon.md

 ## Advanced Version 1

-Use a `for` loop to generate 5 emoticons.
+Use a `for` loop to generate 5 random emoticons.

 ## Advanced Version 2